Knoblauchpilze/galactic-sovereign/README.md

 ## API keys

 We use API keys in a similar way as the session keys described in this [Kong article](https://konghq.com/blog/learning-center/what-are-api-keys).
 Each key is a simple identifier that is required to access our service.
+It is created upon loggin in and deactivated upon logging out.

 ## Web framework